Updated 2024

 Nutritional Benefits

 The apricot has highly health-building virtues.
-The fresh fruit is rich in easily-digestible natural sugars, vitamins A and C, riboflavin (B2) and niacin (B3).
-It is also an excellent source of minerals like calcium, phosphorus, iron and traces of sodium, Sulphur, manganese, cobalt and bromine.
+Fresh fruit is rich in easily digestible natural sugars, vitamins A and C, riboflavin (B2) and niacin (B3).
+It is also an excellent source of minerals like calcium, phosphorus, iron, and traces of sodium, Sulphur, manganese, cobalt, and bromine.

 It also has an extremely high content of vitamin B17 which is known as Laetrile.
 Daily consumption of this seed is claimed to be highly effective in preventing cancer.
 Cancer patients on Laetrile Cancer Therapy have reported that their tumors have shrunk with high doses of vitamin B17.